patchinc/heartypatch/docs/index.md

   [or download a zip file of the latest master branch](https://github.com/Protocentral/protocentral_heartypatch/archive/master.zip).

 * Download this zip file, rename it to whatever you want to.
 Change to this directory and then start building.

+`Please make sure that correct version of all of the above tools are installed before proceeding.`

 The folder "heartypatch-ble" in the "Firmware" contains the  code of preloaded firmware on the heartypatch board, which calculates RR interval, heart rate and time domain parameters for hrv analysis and sends them through BLE.